Revathy2022/OpenAgent/README.md

 # 1. Introduction
 ## 1.1.
 Web Scraper for PromptHero
-This project contains a web scraper functionaly that navigates to prompthero.com and extracts data from the site.
+This project contains a web scraper functionalty that navigates to prompthero.com and extracts data from the site.
 It also has the automated test suite that verifies the accuracy of the scrapper.

 # 2. Approach Followed:
 There are multiptle ways to develop a webscraper.
-Here is a simple python program is written using selenium web driver for web scraping.The scraped data is stored in a sepaarte file and used pytest to validate the extracted data with the actual data.
+Here is a simple python program is written using selenium web driver for web scraping.The scraped data is stored in a seperate file and used pytest to validate the extracted data with the actual data.
 I have generated a html report using pytest-html

 ## 2.1.
 Web Scrapper Functionality
 The web scraper performs the following actions: